writeinstar/CRT_training_script/07__exercise-using-variables/README.md

 2. View Project Variables and Execution Parameters

-3. Add variables here for the entire project.
+3. Add variables here specific to an project, or robot.
 These variables can be accessed by robots and suites in the project.

-    a.
-UI_project_only

-	b.
-UI_robot_project

-	c.
-UI_suite_robot_project

-4. Give each variable from Step 3 the value "This is a project level value"

-# Use Variables that were set on the CRT UI
+# Set variables using the Variables section

 1. Open empty suite **exercise 7 using variables**

 2. Create a folder in the root named **07__exercise-using-variables**

-3. In this folder, create file ui-variables.robot and copy the contents from here [ui-variables.robot](ui-variables.robot)

-4. Click **Execute** button displayed just above the test case name **Variables Section**

-5. Exit QEditor and locate your test execution

-6. Open the **Execution Logs** in the top right of **Suite Run Results** to see your UI variables in action!

-# Set variables using the Variables section

-1. Open empty suite **exercise 7 using variables**

-2. Open folder in the root named **07__exercise-using-variables**

 3. In this folder, create file variable-files.robot and copy the contents from here [variables-section.robot](variables-section.robot)